phidatahq/phidata/README.md

 </p>

 <h3 align="center">
-A framework for building multi-modal Agents with memory, knowledge, tools and reasoning
+Building multi-modal Agents with memory, knowledge, tools and reasoning.
+Chat with them using a beautiful Agent UI.
 </h3>

 <img